My Midwifery Story

 In addition to 'My Midwifery Story', here's a little more about me...

-I spent my younger years growing up in Northern MI near Cadillac/Traverse City area and also spent several years intermittently living in the Grand Rapids area.
+I spent my younger years growing up in the Grand Rapids Area and Northern MI near Cadillac/Traverse City.
 My family is spread throughout Central, Western, and Northern Michigan

 Midwifery aside, animals are a passion of mine (dogs and rescues specifically).
 I've also become a 'crazy plant lady' in the past couple years and would love to have my own personal backyard greenhouse someday.